lhj1982/compliance_procedure_generator/terraform/gcp/ARCHITECTURE.md

   - No reverse proxy, no backend URL in environment
   - JavaScript includes backend URL in config.js

-- **Backend**: Internal GCP-only Cloud Run service
+- **Backend**: Public Cloud Run service with CORS protection
-  - Ingress: `INGRESS_TRAFFIC_INTERNAL_ONLY` (blocks public internet)
+  - Ingress: `INGRESS_TRAFFIC_ALL` (allows browser requests)
   - CORS: Only accepts requests from `*.run.app` domains
   - Browser calls backend API directly with full URL

 **Why This Works**:
-- Backend is NOT publicly accessible (ingress restriction)
+- Backend is publicly addressable (has HTTPS URL)
-- But requests FROM Cloud Run frontend domain are allowed
+- But CORS only allows requests from `*.run.app` origins
 - Browser makes requests with `Origin: https://frontend-xxx.run.app`
-- Backend CORS validates origin is from `*.run.app`
+- Backend CORS validates origin is from `*.run.app` domain
+- Any request from non-Cloud Run domain is rejected by CORS
-- This restricts backend to GCP environment only
+- This effectively restricts backend to GCP Cloud Run environment

 ### ✅ Two-Layer Security